 Long before the earthquake, Haiti has suffered from a dysfunctional system, where only 2 percent of the gross domestic product is spent on education.

-A very small percentage of schools were public, and the rest were too expensive for the poor to access.
+A very small percentage of schools was public, and the rest was too expensive for the poor to advantage.
 The public schools still required families to pay for uniforms, textbooks and supplies.

 The children at the Haiti orphanage in Vignier that we are supporting, are fortunate to have strong leaders who recognize the urgent need to get the children back to school.

 Their news is encouraging to all of us who have donated and who will continue to support their efforts.
 Benite Jeune, the Pastor and over seer of this large Haitian school, has seen that temporary canopies have been erected to be used as classrooms.
 Some students are taking classes inside the church itself.

 For many other thousands of children who are not as fortunate, the news from Haiti is alarming and discouraging.

 Instead of going to school, they work the city streets scavenging for supplies that they might be able to sell as they struggle to survive.

 Many families have been forced to live in tent camps where the safety of the children is jeopardized.
 Health workers in these camps report rising numbers of young rape victims, some as young as 12 years of age.
 The entire structure of their lives has been affected.